docblaze-smartdocs/sharepoint-configuration-guide/index.md

 ---
 # SmartDocs SharePoint Configuration Guide

-The purpose of this guide is to help you create and configure SmartDocs repositories on your SharePoint server.
+TEST TEST TEST The purpose of this guide is to help you create and configure SmartDocs repositories on your SharePoint server.
 This guide covers the following topics:

 * What a SmartDocs repository is
 * How to organize your SmartDocs repositories within your SharePoint site structure